BrandtNorwood/ScheduleForge/README.txt

 # FJC Line Scheduler

-A small script to automate aspects of schedule creation for the line department at Fargo Jet Center
+A small script to automate aspects of schedule creation for the line department at Fargo Jet Center Eventualy this project will become an open source tool avalible to the public once it's passed its initial stages

 ----PTO formatting rules----